giacomotolari/full-stack-group-exercise/README.md

 # You have to manage your time in such a way that you do the important things first and at the same time write clean, readable code (it will buy you time).

-Here are the 6 tasks that you need to complete:

 ## Task 1 - git/github

 Create a github organization where you have two repositories (backend and frontend repo).